Lydia is a solitary witch who has been active in the occult community for 15 years. She is a published writer and visual artist.

 - Get lots of sleep and take naps

-- Make it part of your routine
+- Make remembering and writing down your dreams part of your routine

 - Do a magick spell